LeelaChessZero/lczero.org/content/blog/2020/2020-05-02-lc0-v025-has-been-released.md

 Once such networks are trained, potential uses will include:
 * Making search take the shorter route towards winning (hopefully reducing "shuffling").
-* Doing the same logic during generating training games (hopefully teaching the network to reduce "shuffling" without need to use MLH in search).
+* Doing the same logic during generating training games (hopefully teaching the network to focus on non-shuffling moves even without using MLH in search)
 * Better time management.
 * Displaying this information to human, maybe they will find it useful.